vorsv/DearDiary/README.md

 - Two-page spread layout (left for navigation, right for content)
 - Paper texture background with lined paper effect
 - Responsive design that works on all devices
+- Realistic page flipping animations
+- Shrinkable side menu for past entries and other modules
 - Smooth animations and transitions
 - Card-based layout for entries and goals
 - Emotional insight visualizations
 - Guided journaling prompts to inspire writing
 - Warm, comforting color scheme inspired by leather-bound journals
+- Japanese-inspired design elements and wisdom throughout the interface